ESTABLISHMENT OF PARENTAGE

 Bob Utah were present at the hearing.”
 This language is not a specific

-adjudication of paternity.
+adjudication of parentage.

-Review Juvenile Court orders with the AGO if paternity appears to have been
+NOTE: Review Juvenile Court orders with

 addressed in a Findings of Fact or other Juvenile Court document, but not in